zwallace425/SARS-CoV-2_Pipeline/README.md

 ## Final Remarks:

 We are continually updating this repository to enhance code efficiency, algorithms, analysis options, and user experience.
-In particular, if new knowledge for updating the Sequence Features of Concern list is available, such as sites notable for resistance against any therapuetics, we will update that tabe for Functional Impact Scoring.
+In particular, if new knowledge for updating the Sequence Features of Concern list is available, such as sites notable for resistance against any therapuetics, we will update that table for Functional Impact Scoring.

 For any questions or bug catches please contact Zach Wallace at zwallace@jcvi.org or ask questions on GitHub for public discussion.